ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-spatial-objects-1.md

 ### Exploring `sp`

-We will explore `sp` objects in R by first starting a new R Markdown.

-- In the project you created for this workshop, open a fresh R Markdown file (File > New File > R Markdown).
-- Name it 'Vector data' and save it in your project.

 We will take the simple example we used in the previous section and convert it into an `sp` object.
 We'll print the data frame and the new points object and compare them.

 ```r